Your basket is currently empty!

 Engaging in open communication can help address any misunderstandings and provide you with a clearer understanding of the expectations.

-There are huge ranges of practical and stylish workwear options available on the market.
+There are wide ranges of practical and stylish workwear options available on the market.
 So if you believe that certain aspects of the dress code are restrictive, inappropriate, or hinder you in performing your job, you can propose alternative options that still align with professionalism while allowing for individual style and comfort.

 Are There Laws Around Work Uniforms?